 Begonias; are named after Frenchman Michel Begon, and originated in Brazil.

-A half hardy annual often referred as a ‘bedding' begonia and sometimes as a 'Wax' or 'fibrous' rooted begonia.
+It is a half hardy annual often referred as a bedding begonia and sometimes as a Wax or fibrous rooted begonia.

 Fill tray with a 50-50 mix of compost and sharp sand, and thoroughly soak with water.